mrlunchbox777/advent-of-code-2025/days/day8/README.md

 1. The AI found a solution, but it complained that the example data and expected outcome was wrong.
 When looking at it's output it looked like it got the right solution in round 9 instead of 10, so I'm guessing there is a one off error either in my instructions or it's implementation.
 2. The one off error was due to my misunderstanding of the problem.
 I missed the explanation that coordinates in the same group could still be directly connected if they didn't already have a direct edge between them.
 Once I clarified that, the AI adjusted the implementation and it worked perfectly.
 3. I attempted the puzzle input and it worked perfectly the first time.
+4. When I asked for the completion mode, it initially misunderstood and thought I wanted to connect all coordinates into a single group as fast as possible, rather than running until all coordinates were connected.
+By giving the expected output for the example data with the initial prompt, it quickly adjusted without intervention and produced the correct solution.
+5. I tried running the completion mode on the puzzle input, but it took too long.
+I suspect this is due to the exponential growth of connections as more coordinates are connected.
+I asked the AI to optimize for performance.
+6. I had to reset the session of the AI, unrelated to the project.
+I tried running the AI's solution to optimize completion, but now it can't find the correct solution to the example data.
+I gave it the expected output again and asked it to try again.

 TODO: add summary of thoughts